peter1357908/cosc-60-final-project/doc/Protocol.md

 Note: this document uses GitHub Markdown tables to represent the structure of a transmission.
 Each cell of a table should correspond to a 2 byte field.
 Fields that end with an ellipsis have arbitrary length.

-All number fields (e.g. `Value Length` are binary and in network byte order (as opposed to ASCII/string form).
+All IPv4 addresses are represented by a 12-byte ASCII string, and all port numbers are represented by a 5-byte ASCII string.
+All other numbers (e.g. `Message Length`, `File ID Length`) are binary and in network byte order.

 The general structure of a packet on our network will be: